-- 2. Connect the Diagnostic Tool cable (with the Toyota Connector Cable Adaptor attached) to the Diagnostic Tool, then connect the adaptor to the vehicle's DLC.
-Press the POWER/LINK Do button to turn the Diagnostic Tool ON. - The Toyota Menu displays. - Turn ignition ON and start engine.
+- 5. Do the following before proceeding to step 4: - Turn ignition ON and start engine.
 Warm engine to operating temperature.
-(Shut engine off after warm up, then turn the ignition back ON). - Make sure throttle is closed. - Set gear lever in "park" (for automatic transmissions) or "neutral" for manual transmissions. - Turn off all accessories.
+(Shut engine off after warm up). - Make sure throttle is closed. - Set gear lever in "park" (for automatic transmissions) or "neutral" for manual transmissions. - Turn off all accessories. - Turn ignition ON.
+DO NOT start the engine.
+Press the ENTER ⊕ button to continue. - The Tool will begin the code retrieval process.